Samar Al-Bulushi

 Current Research

-My next project, The Afterlives of Non-Alignment, wrestles with the tensions and contradictions of South-South solidarities in the twenty-first century.
+I am currently working on two new projects.
+The first one, tentatively titled, The Afterlives of Non-Alignment, wrestles with the tensions and contradictions of South-South solidarities in the twenty-first century.
 While recent invocations of non-alignment (as seen in the wake of Russia’s invasion of Ukraine) are not necessarily grounded in a shared commitment to anti-imperialism, we are nonetheless witnessing a more assertive Global South-led geopolitics.
 With a primary focus on political leaders, intellectuals, and activists across the African continent and beyond, I am interested in how asymmetrical yet shifting global power relations are interpreted and contested, shaped simultaneously by colonial legacies of exploitation and inequality, by affective discourses that invoke memories of these legacies, and by everyday forms of geopolitical knowledge.

 Professional Background